 When it comes to family attractions in Brazil, there is certainly no shortage for visitors to enjoy.
 A historically favourite must-visit is Iguzao Falls, which is known throughout the world as one of the most beautiful and majestic natural waterfalls found on the planet.
 While the wetlands of the Pantanal are widely regarded as one of the world's most spectacular wetland systems, and are a must see destination when on holiday in Brazil.
 Rio de Janeiro meanwhile, is perhaps the most spectacular and vibrant cities in South America, and is a must see on any holiday to South America.

-With the World Cup of 2014 and Olympics 2016 on the horizon, there is a huge carnival atmosphere taking place in Brazil already.
+With the upcoming Olympics on the horizon, there is a huge carnival atmosphere taking place in Brazil already.
 Whether it’s playing football or volleyball on the beaches of Rio, embracing the new golf courses which have sprung up, such as the Bahia Golf Trail, or simply delighting in its breath-taking scenery, it won't take you long to fall into step with Brazil's infectious atmosphere.
 The country is a vibrant, sexy and welcoming holiday destination - there is a something for all the family to enjoy in Brazil.

 Some of the best restaurants in Brazil will leave your mouth watering and wanting more.
 Brazilian cuisine is delicious and amazingly diverse - whether its beans, steaks or coconuts on the menu, most big cities and holiday resorts will have a cosmopolitan selection of dishes and restaurants for you to try.
 For those who enjoy the comforts of European or American food, you'll be pleased to hear that a large selection of international favourites are also frequent occupiers of Brazilian menus.